Scholars-in-Residence in 2019 -- Tricampus starting this year!

 Jackman Scholars-in-Residence (SiR) is an intensive 4-week residency in interdisciplinary humanities and humanistic social-science research for upper-year undergraduates.
 SiR provides students with an opportunity to acquire advanced research skills and experience while collaborating with an interdisciplinary and intellectually vibrant community of peers, professors, and research professionals.
-Students selected for SiR will live in residence 7 May - 1 June 2018 and work in small teams on one of 15 research projects, each led by a professor.
+Students selected for SiR will live in residence and work in small teams on one of 20 research projects, each led by a professor.
 Students share meals and group activities including multidisciplinary workshops on research methodologies, standards, protocol, and professional communication; excursions to archives, museums, and cultural events; and talks featuring professionals such as lawyers, policy-makers, and documentary filmmakers that highlight research-intensive career trajectories.
-Eligible students must apply by 12 February 2018 and be selected to work on one of the projects (see project descriptions below).

-The Scholars-in-Residence program will expand in 2018 to include 75 students working on fifteen research projects.
-Applications for faculty supervisors will be accepted in November 2017, and applications for student participants will be accepted in January-February 2018.
-To view the faculty project descriptions for the 2018 Scholars-in-Residence, click HERE.
+Scholars-in-Residence will expand to include 100 students working on twenty research projects: ten at UT-St. George, five at UT-Mississauga, and five at UT-Scarborough.
+Applications for faculty supervisors at all three campuses will be accepted in November 2018, and applications for student participants will be accepted in January-February 2019.

 Faculty Members: if you are interested in participation, please see the FAQ sheet: [pdf]